axibase/atsd/sql/README.md

 #### `WITH TIMEZONE`

-The `WITH TIMEZONE` clause overrides the default **server** time zone applied in period aggregation, interpolation, and date functions.
+The `WITH TIMEZONE` clause overrides the default **database** time zone applied in period aggregation, interpolation, and date functions.
 The custom [time zone](../shared/timezone-list.md) applies to **all** date transformations performed by the query.

 ```sql
 WITH TIMEZONE = timezone